 If you’re looking for something more offbeat, consider checking out Changu Narayan Temple.
 Offbeat Tracks In Nepal Located 45 minutes outside of Kathmandu, this temple is said to be home to an incarnation of Lord Vishnu.
 Visitors can climb up to the top of the temple for amazing views of Kathmandu Valley.

 Tansen is a Nepali folk singer and actor who has achieved national and international acclaim.
 He has won numerous awards, including the prestigious Prasad Chandra Shrestha Award, awarded by the Nepali Prime Minister for contribution to music.
 Tansen was born in Naya Bazaar, Chitwan District in 1988.
-His father was a musician and his mother was a dancer.
+Her mother was a dancer and his father was a musician.
 He began singing at an early age and performed in local events before making his debut on national television in 2006.
 He has since released several albums and starred in several films.

 Kathmandu Valley is one of the most popular tourist destinations in Nepal and for good reason.
 This valley is lush, green and filled with temples, monasteries and stunning views.
 However, there are also a few offbeat places to visit if you want to experience a little bit of Nepali culture that isn’t necessarily found in the hubbub of Thamel or Patan.
 Here are five such places: